nickbadlose/pool/README.md

 deadlocks.
 See [usage](#usage).

-We have [benchmarked](#benchmarks) the package against just using the standard go lib, the performance difference is favourable against some pipeline patterns and minimal against others.
+We have [benchmarked](#benchmarks) the package against just using the standard go lib, the performance difference is minimal.
 However, there are, of course many pipeline patterns to benchmark, so feel free to test it out against them, this is just a common example.
 You should only be using the Dispatcher pipeline if you feel it can help you handle the complexities of concurrency, rather than writing your own.

 ## Usage